Adrita-Khan/Adrita-Khan/README.md

 </p>

-- 🤝 I'm looking to collaborate on projects related to ***Computational Physics and Data-Driven Astronomy***
+- 🤝 I'm looking to collaborate on projects related to ***Computational Physics, Data-Driven Astronomy and Observational Cosmology***
 - 💬 Ask me about ***anything*** related to my field, and I would love to assist
 - ✏️ Fun fact: ***I love making doodles when I get free time*** 🖍️🎨🖌️